Andereoo/TkinterWeb/tkinterweb/docs/HTMLFRAME.md

 ---
 #### `load_html(html_source, base_url="")`
 Parses the supplied HTML code.
+Note that this clears the current page, including any CSS code added using `add_css`.

 Parameters
 * **html_source** *(string)* - Specifies the HTML code